nodejs/node/doc/api/domain.md

 * Returns: {Domain}

-Returns a new Domain object.

 ## Class: Domain

-The Domain class encapsulates the functionality of routing errors and uncaught exceptions to the active Domain object.
+The `Domain` class encapsulates the functionality of routing errors and uncaught exceptions to the active `Domain` object.

-Domain is a child class of [`EventEmitter`][].
+`Domain` is a child class of [`EventEmitter`][].
 To handle the errors that it catches, listen to its `'error'` event.

 ### domain.members